certimate-go/migration-assistant/README.md

 ﻿# Certimate Migaration Assistant

 Help you migrate your data from [Certimate](https://github.com/certimate-go/certimate) v0.2.x to v0.4.x.
+Transfer the "domains" data to the "workflows" data.

 ---